Pedro N. Rivera: Early years

 Rivera was born in San German, Puerto Rico, a city located on the western part of the island.
 He received his primary and secondary education at a Catholic private school, Colegio San Jose in his hometown.
-After graduation from high school, he became a student at the Mayaguez campus of the University of Puerto Rico.
+After graduation from high school, he became a student at the University of Puerto Rico at Mayagüez.
+There he joined the Beta chapter of Phi Sigma Alpha fraternity in 1964.
 In 1967, Rivera earned his Bachelor in Sciences degree with a concentration in Biology and Chemistry.
 He continued his academic education at the University of Puerto Rico School of Medicine where in 1971 he earned his Medical degree.
 He completed training as a Pediatrician at the University Hospital in Rio Piedras, Puerto Rico in 1974.
 During his residency he was appointed and served as Chief Resident in Pediatrics.

 Military career

 In August 1974, Rivera joined the United States Air Force at the rank of captain and was assigned as staff pediatrician at Barksdale Air Force Base in Louisiana until May 1976, during which time he was promoted to major.
 He was then reassigned as staff pediatrician at Malcolm Grow Medical Clinic, Andrews Air Force Base in Maryland.

 In September 1977, he was named chief of pediatric services of Malcolm Grow Medical Center and in March 1980, was named chairman of the Department of Pediatrics.
 On June 15 of that same year, he was promoted to lieutenant colonel.
 He served at Malcolm Grow until July 1983, when he was transferred to the U.S. Air Force Regional Hospital, MacDill Air Force Base, Florida as chief of hospital services.
 On September 20, 1984, Rivera was promoted to colonel, and in November 1984 he was named commander of the 56th Medical Group.

 In May 1986, Rivera was reassigned to Headquarters Tactical Air Command at Langley Air Force Base in Virginia as deputy command surgeon and director of professional services.
 He served at Langley until May 1990, when he was sent to Bolling Air Force Base in Washington D.C. for one year, where he assumed the responsibilities of deputy director of medical plans and resources for the Office of the Surgeon General.